-Free online learning is important to our organization because we felt geographic location and school budgets restricted many educators and students from visiting the Ship History Center in Warwick, Rhode Island.
+Free online learning benefits students and educators from all geographic locations and socioeconomic backgrounds that may have otherwise been restricted from visiting the Ship History Center in Warwick, Rhode Island.
 With the stay-at-home orders because of the COVID-19 pandemic beginning in mid-March, the Steamship Historical Society of America, realized what a valuable program it had and began promoting it’s remote lessons on social media to reach more educators, students, and parents in need to entertaining and educating students at home.
 Providing free online primary sources for STEAM and social studies subjects is mission driven as the Steamship Historical Society of America documents, preserves, and shares the history of engine-powered vessels.

 Some of the main advantages of online learning include: